ljufa/rsplayer/docs/build.md

 ### Android release builds (CI)

-The "Full release" workflow builds the universal APK in the `build_android` job and attaches `rsplayer-desktop_<version>_android.apk` to the draft release.
+The "Full release" workflow builds the Android app in the `build_android` job and attaches to the draft release the universal `rsplayer_<version>_android.apk`, plus one signed APK per
+ABI: `rsplayer_<version>_android_arm64-v8a.apk` and `rsplayer_<version>_android_armeabi-v7a.apk`.
 The job runs on a self-hosted runner carrying the `android` label, which needs the SDK, NDK, JDK and rust targets listed above installed for the runner's user (`ANDROID_HOME`, `NDK_HOME` and `JAVA_HOME` default to `~/Android/Sdk`, the NDK version pinned in `app/build.gradle.kts`, and the `java` on the runner's PATH).
-Dispatch the workflow with target `android` to build only the APK.
+Dispatch the workflow with target `android` to build only the APKs.

+#### Reproducible builds (F-Droid)

+F-Droid builds the app from source and compares the result with the per-ABI APKs above (the `binary:` URLs in its recipe), then publishes our signed file.
+That only works if both builds are byte-identical, so the job:

+- builds the release UI itself (`cargo make build_ui_android`), never from the shared `web_ui` artifact,
+- sources `crates/desktop/android-build-env.sh` before every Rust build.
+It maps machine-specific paths (`~/.cargo`, `~/.rustup`, the Rust sources) to fixed names in the binaries and keeps `--cfg tokio_unstable`, because setting `RUSTFLAGS` replaces `build.rustflags` from `.cargo/config.toml`,
+- uses the tool versions pinned at the top of that script (rustc, `dx`, `tauri-cli`) and stops in `android-check-tools.sh` if the runner differs, and sets `SOURCE_DATE_EPOCH` to the commit time.

+The runner therefore needs the pinned Rust toolchain (as a rustup toolchain named after the version, with the Android targets and `wasm32-unknown-unknown`), `dx` and `tauri-cli` at the pinned versions.
+When you change a pin, change the F-Droid recipe (`PKGS/fdroid`, and the copy in fdroiddata) in the same release.
+Do not use `asset!()` in the web UI: it embeds the absolute source path in the wasm.

 The APK is signed with the release key from three repository secrets; without them the job warns and signs with the runner's debug key.
 Create the key once and keep a